timescale/docs/tutorials/grafana/setup-alerts.md

 #### Step 0: Set up your Grafana visualization

 Create a new Graph visualization.
-In the query, connect to the data source you configured in the [Timescale and Prometheus tutorial][tutorial-prometheus] and enter the following query:
+In the query, connect to an existing Prometheus data source and enter this query:

 ```sql
 SELECT